Career prospects Positive Psychology and Well-being

-Graduates work as psychologist, coach, researcher or trainer at schools and universities, (non-)profit organizations (HR-departments or training and consultancy firms) and mental health care institutions.
+Graduates work as psychologists, coaches, researchers, or trainers at schools and universities, (non-)profit organizations (HR departments or training and consultancy firms), and mental health care institutions.

-- Schools and universities are interested in talent, motivation, success and strengths of pupils and teachers.
-This positive approach requires experts who can design and guide change processes on an individual, interpersonal and organizational level (e.g., coaches, counselors, trainers, or consultants).
+- Schools and universities are paying attention to talent, motivation, success, and strengths of pupils and teachers.
+This positive approach requires experts who can design and guide change processes on an individual, interpersonal, and organizational level (e.g., coaches, counselors, trainers, or consultants).

 - Companies need to match the right people with the right positions, but they also need to foster the talents and strengths of their employees.
-Positive psychology experts can help by using a positive approach to employees' talents and functioning.
+Positive psychology experts can help by using a different and more positive approach to employees' talents and functioning.

 - Mental health care institutions are also looking to broaden their scope.
 Psychologists are often disorder-oriented and ignore the fact that people with complaints, also have talents.
 A strength-oriented focus can complement a disorder-based approach, which requires experts who not only look at co-morbidities, but also at co-vitalities.